yaowenqiang/python_design_pattern/NOTES.md

 A pattern in which the object's behavior is determined by its state.
 An object transition from one state to another(something needs to trigger a translation)

-A formalized contruct which manages state and transitions is called state machine.
+A formalized construct which manages state and transitions is called state machine.

 # Strategy